Ditectrev/Salesforce-Certified-Data-Cloud-Consultant/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### Luxury Retailers created a segment targeting high value customers that it activates through Marketing Cloud for email communication.
+### Luxury Retailers created a segment targeting high value customers that it activates through `Marketing Cloud` for email communication.
 The company notices that the activated count is smaller than the segment count.
 What is a reason for this?

-- [ ] Marketing Cloud activations apply a frequency cap and limit the number of records that can be sent in an activation.
+- [ ] `Marketing Cloud` activations apply a frequency cap and limit the number of records that can be sent in an activation.
-- [x] `Data Cloud` enforces the presence of `Contact Point for Marketing Cloud` activations.
+- [x] `Data Cloud` enforces the presence of `Contact Point for `Marketing Cloud`` activations.
 If the individual does not have a related Contact Point, it will not be activated.
-- [ ] Marketing Cloud activations automatically suppress individuals who are unengaged and have not opened or clicked on an email in the last six months.
+- [ ] `Marketing Cloud` activations automatically suppress individuals who are unengaged and have not opened or clicked on an email in the last six months.
-- [ ] Marketing Cloud activations only activate those individuals that already exist in Marketing Cloud.
+- [ ] `Marketing Cloud` activations only activate those individuals that already exist in `Marketing Cloud`.
 They do not allow activation of new records.

 **[⬆ Back to Top](#table-of-contents)**